Approach

 What percentage of organizations have adopted AI as of 2024?

 According to McKinsey's global survey (cited in the Stanford AI Index Report 2025), 72% of organizations reported adopting AI in 2024.
-When including generative AI specifically, that number rises to 78%, up from 55% in 2023.
-This represents the fastest year-over-year jump in AI adoption since McKinsey began tracking the metric.
+Including generative AI specifically, that number rises to 78%, up from 55% in 2023.
+That is the fastest year-over-year jump in AI adoption McKinsey has ever recorded.

 What ROI can PE firms expect from AI implementation?

-The BCG/Wharton study by Dell'Acqua and Mollick (2023) found that consultants using AI completed 12.2% more tasks, worked 22.5-27.6% faster, and produced 40%+ higher quality output.
-Critically for PE firms, the bottom-half performers saw a 43% quality improvement versus only 17% for top performers.
-This means AI has the greatest impact on leveling up junior team members, which changes the economics of how you staff deal teams and portfolio operations.
+The BCG/Wharton study by Dell'Acqua and Mollick (2023) found that consultants using AI completed 12.2% more tasks, worked 25.1% faster, and produced 40%+ higher quality output.
+For PE firms, the key finding: below-average performers saw a 43% quality improvement versus only 17% for top performers.
+AI lifts average performers the most.
+That changes how you staff deal teams and portfolio operations.

 How much has global corporate investment in AI grown?

 Global corporate investment in AI reached $67 billion in 2023, nearly 8x the 2020 level, according to Stanford HAI's 2025 report.
-Training costs for frontier models have also surged, with GPT-4 costing $78 million and Google's Gemini Ultra estimated at $191 million.
-At the same time, the cost of using AI models has dropped by 500x in 18 months, meaning deployment is getting cheaper even as development gets more expensive.
+Training costs for frontier models have also surged: GPT-4 cost $78 million and Google's Gemini Ultra is estimated at $191 million.
+Meanwhile, the cost of using AI models dropped 500x in 18 months.
+Deployment is getting cheaper even as development gets more expensive.

 What are the key PE industry benchmarks for fund performance?

 According to Phalippou's 2024 research using MSCI data, the private capital industry has 12,306 funds managing $10.5 trillion in total AUM, with a median IRR of 9.1% across all fund types.
-AUM has grown 15-fold (14% per annum) over 25 years.
-Notably, research by Pintado and Spichiger (2025) found that the Capital Deployment Factor of PE funds rarely exceeds 60%, and for the median fund, only 28.2% of capital paid in was actually deployed.
+AUM has grown 15-fold (14% per year) over 25 years.
+Research by Pintado and Spichiger (2025) found that the Capital Deployment Factor of PE funds rarely exceeds 60%.
+For the median fund, only 28.2% of capital paid in was actually deployed.

 How is AI regulation evolving in the United States?

-The number of AI-related regulations in the US grew from just 1 in 2016 to over 25 in 2024, according to Stanford HAI.
-The DOJ has instructed prosecutors to seek stiffer sentences for AI-utilized crimes, and the SEC has specifically warned about "AI washing," stating that claims about AI capabilities must not be "materially false or misleading."
-For PE firms and their portfolio companies, this regulatory acceleration means AI governance is no longer optional.
+AI-related regulations in the US grew from just 1 in 2016 to over 25 in 2024, according to Stanford HAI.
+The DOJ has instructed prosecutors to seek stiffer sentences for AI-related crimes.
+The SEC has specifically warned about "AI washing," stating that claims about AI capabilities must not be "materially false or misleading."
+For PE firms and their portfolio companies, AI governance is no longer optional.

 Where are the biggest AI opportunities for PE firms right now?

-Andrej Karpathy (former Tesla AI Director) stated in December 2025 that the industry has not realized "anywhere near 10% of their potential even at present capability."
-For PE firms specifically, the opportunities cluster around deal screening automation, portfolio company monitoring, investor reporting, and knowledge management.
-With 80% of corporate knowledge living in unstructured formats (a16z, 2026) and AI model costs dropping 80% year-over-year, the economics of AI implementation have shifted from "expensive experiment" to "operational necessity."
+Andrej Karpathy (former Tesla AI Director) said in December 2025 that the industry has not realized "anywhere near 10% of their potential even at present capability."
+For PE firms, the opportunities cluster around deal screening automation, portfolio monitoring, investor reporting, and knowledge management.
+With 80% of corporate knowledge sitting in unstructured formats (a16z, 2026) and AI model costs dropping 80% a year, AI has gone from expensive experiment to operational necessity.

 Key Takeaways